OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/2022/20221028-project-report.md

 ## Presentations

 Ribbit presented on the evening of 20 October to RATPAC.
-The talk was very well received and the presentation can be viewesd at: https://www.youtube.com/watch?v=TGzgIjEt9wA
+The talk was very well received and the presentation can be viewed at: https://www.youtube.com/watch?v=TGzgIjEt9wA
+Following the talk, about 35 people contacted us to share their experience with the tech demo app, with all finding the technology very useful for EmComms.
+Many requested a mailing list to stay informed.
+The Dev Team is growing with Neil joining this week with skills in server development & web applications.
+Also thanks to Paul & Jason to register the domain and get a draft website started: we can be found at ribbitradio.org The website will continue to evolve in the coming weeks.

-Help us crack 2000 views!
+Help us crack 2000 views on YouTube!

 ORI will be at San Bernardino Microwave Society in early November 2022 for a presentation.